-It is important not to ignore oats altogether; they have added benefits as well.
+It is important not to ignore oats, however, as they have added benefits as well.
 The idea is to have a diet that consists of a variety of foods that you can eat for breakfast, lunch and dinner.

-Rather than that glass of red wine for breakfast, oats should be the answer to a healthy start in the day.
+Rather than having that glass of red wine at breakfast, oats should be the answer to a healthy start in the day.
 By just adding two cups of oats to your breakfast it can help lower LDL rates by 5.3%.

-Results will come within a 6 week period and it is recommended to eat oatmeal or oat bran which can be found in baked goods, cereals and other products.
+Expect to see results will come within a 6 week period granted you’re not eating other foods to counter this.
+It’s recommended to eat oatmeal or oat bran which can be found in baked goods, cereals, and other products.

 Researchers found that soluble fiber, which is found in oatmeal, sticks to the cholesterol and stops it from being absorbed in the intestines.